Barbur Boulevard Transit Center

 The Barbur Boulevard Transit Center is a TriMet transit center located at 9750 SW Barbur Boulevard, near the intersection with Capitol Highway in southwest Portland, Oregon.
-Barbur TC is proposed to be a future stop on the MAX Green Line as part of the SW Corridor MAX Project, which would extend the Green Line from its current terminus at the PSU South stations southward to Bridgeport Village in Tualatin.
+In the late 2010s and early 2020s, Barbur TC was proposed to be a future stop on the MAX Light Rail system as part of the Southwest Corridor MAX Project, before that project was mothballed.
+In 2022, a portion of the transit center's roof was torn off during a wind storm on December 27.